Princess Louise of Savoy

 Louise of Savoy (Louise Christine; 1 August 1627 - 7 July 1689) was a Savoyard Princess by birth.
 She became by marriage Margravine of Baden-Baden, consort to Ferdinand Maximilian, heir apparent of Baden-Baden, and the mother of Louis, Margrave of Baden-Baden, the famous chief commander of the Imperial army.
+She served as a lady-in-waiting to the queen of France and lived most of her life at the French royal court.

 Biography

 Louise was born at the Hôtel de Soissons in Paris.
 The Hôtel was the birthplace of her mother, a granddaughter of Louis de Bourbon, an uncle of Henry IV of France.
-Her father was Prince Thomas Francis of Savoy, the younger son of the Duke of Savoy and his Spanish wife, Infanta Catherine Michelle of Spain.
+Her father was Prince Thomas Francis of Savoy, the younger son of the Duke of Savoy and his Spanish wife, Infanta Catalina Micaela.
+Prior to her marriage, she served as maid of honour to the queen dowager regent of France, Anne of Austria.

 She married Margrave Ferdinand Maximilian of Baden-Baden (1625–1669) on 15 March 1653 at the Église Saint-Sulpice, Paris, France.
 The church was near the Hôtel de Soissons.
 The marriage contract was signed on the same day and is today preserved in the Parisian Institut de France.
 This marriage was negotiated by none other than the famous Cardinal Mazarin and the Ambassador of the Margrave of Baden-Baden one Monsieur Krebs.
 Her husband was the Hereditary Prince of Baden-Baden, this meant that he was the Heir apparent of his father Wilhelm, Margrave of Baden-Baden.

 Marriages between German and Savoyard nobles were common in an era when many Savoyard nobles lived in German states notably Baden itself, due to official charges in the country.

 The marriage was not successful.
-Louise Christine of Savoy refused to leave the refined French court and follow her husband to Baden-Baden.
-Louise Christine gave birth to a son on April 8, 1655 named Louis William of Baden-Baden.
+Louise Christine of Savoy refused to leave the refined French court and follow her husband to Baden-Baden: she served as Dame du Palais to the queen of France between 1664 and 1673.
+Louise Christine gave birth to a son on April 8, 1655, named Louis William of Baden-Baden.
 He was named after the French King Louis XIV, who was his godfather.